The Appleton Post Crescent,

 Mrs. Alvin Tyrill of Clintonville visited over Sunday with Mrs. Gertrude Jenkin.

-Adeline Will of Appleton spent Sunday with Mrs. Gertrude Armstong.
+Adeline Will of Appleton spent Sunday with Mrs. Gertrude Armstrong.

 We are glad to report that L.H.
 Rebman, who has been seriously ill, is recovering his health.